 The Taliban gave safe haven to Al Qaeda in Afghanistan, which allowed terrorists to plan and carry out attacks around the world.
 We joined many other nations in a NATO/ISAF-led military intervention to bring Al-Qaeda’s leaders to justice, remove the Taliban from control in Afghanistan and prevent the country again becoming a safe haven for international terrorists.

-Over the last 13 years the international military campaign has reduced the terrorist threat from this region and helped train a 350,000 strong Afghan National Security Force who now have lead security responsibility for Afghanistan’s 30 million citizens.
-The process of handing over security to Afghan forces – ‘transition’ – has seen the international military’s role change from leading combat operations to training, advising and assisting.
+The international military campaign has reduced the terrorist threat from this region and helped train a 350,000 strong Afghan National Security Force, which now has security responsibility for Afghanistan’s 30 million citizens.
+The process of handing over security to Afghan forces – ‘transition’ – saw the international military’s role change from leading combat operations to training, advising and assisting.

-During 2014 UK troops will end combat operations and start to leave Afghanistan, closing down or handing over bases to Afghan forces.
-By the end of the year a small number of soldiers will remain to continue the training and development of the Afghan National Army and Afghan National Police.
+A small number of soldiers remain to continue the training and development of the Afghan National Army and Afghan National Police.

 The UK's work in Afghanistan

 This section of the website about operations in Afghanistan has been updated with information from a joint government document entitled The UK's work in Afghanistan, link below.